Mental health commissioned services consultation

-North Yorkshire County Council Health and Adult Services is currently working with partners to develop proposals for what an adult social care mental health offer should look like for North Yorkshire.
+North Yorkshire County Council Health and Adult Services has been working with partners to develop proposals for what an adult social care mental health offer should look like for North Yorkshire.

 It is expected that the future offer will have a focus on promoting good mental wellbeing for all people in North Yorkshire, as well as early intervention and prevention, and supporting recovery from mental ill-health.